NO PLACE FOR HOMOPHOBIA IN RAINBOW NATION

 The United Nations High Commissioner for Human Rights Navi Pillay has condemned the scourge of corrective rape in South Africa while urging the world to emulate the country’s constitutional values.

-She notes that the government is acknowledging the seriousness of the situation and mentions the task team, consisting of government officials and LGBT activists, that is being set up to tackle the issue.
+In an editorial for task team, consisting of government officials and LGBT activists, that is being set up to tackle the issue.

 “These are all steps in the right direction.
 The contribution of community-based organisations, including groups representing victims, will be critical in identifying how the authorities can better discharge their responsibility to protect people from this kind of targeted, hate-driven violence,” she says.